Pancreatic-Cancer-Treatment

 There are different types of cells in the pancreas, so there are various types of pancreatic tumors.
 Knowing the type of cell and where the cancer starts in the pancreas determines the most effective treatment.
 Cancer can originate in the head, body, or tail of the pancreas.
 Between 60% and 70% of pancreatic cancer cases begin in the head of the pancreas.

-1- Exocrine Pancreatic Cancers:
+1- Exocrine pancreatic cancers:

 Most pancreatic cancers are exocrine, meaning they originate in the cells that produce pancreatic digestive enzymes.